 Legal Claims Arising From Drug Testing

-Even though Nebraska law allows employers to drug test, employees and applicants may have legal claims based on how the test was conducted, who was tested, or how the results were used.
+Even though Nebraska law allows employers to drug test, employees and applicants may have legal claims based on who was tested, how the test was conducted, or how the results were used.
 Here are some examples:

 - Violation of state laws and procedures.
 Although an employer has the legal right to test, it must follow the state’s requirements.
-For example, a Nebraska employee who was fired on the basis of an initial positive result that was never confirmed as required by statute might have a valid legal claim.
+For example, a Nebraska employee who was fired on the basis of an initial positive result that was never confirmed, as required by statute, might have a valid legal claim.

 - Disability discrimination.
 The Americans with Disabilities Act (ADA) protects an applicant or employee who is taking medication for a disability.
 Some prescribed medications turn up on drug tests, and some drugs that would otherwise be illegal (such as opiates) are legitimately prescribed for certain conditions.
 If an applicant is turned down because of a positive drug test, and the applicant's medication was legally prescribed for a disability, the company could be liable.